integration code

 What is a dedicated mobile site?

-A dedicated mobile site is at its core a site created SOLELY for the purpose of serving up content to mobile users.
-In many respects this is absolutely ideal.
+A dedicated mobile site is, at its core, a site created SOLELY for the purpose of serving up content to mobile users.
+In many respects, this is absolutely ideal.
 These kinds of sites are created and coded for the sole purpose of showing off specific content to mobile users.

-You’ve probably seen a site like this where it says “mobile-optimized” or “mobile-version” often with a link at the bottom that reads “view desktop version” or you may notice it includes m in the URL m.facebook.com.
+You’ve probably seen a site like this where it says “mobile-optimized” or “mobile-version,” often with a link at the bottom that reads “view desktop version,” or you may notice it includes m in the URL m.facebook.com.

 Dedicated Mobile-Site Pros Dedicated Mobile-Site Cons

 Custom(ized) Experience – a custom experience leads to happier visitors.
-Expensive – Creating a whole separate setup for mobile users via a dedicated mobile site can be expensive – not to mention you’ll want to account not just for the smallest smart phone screens, but also the largest Tablet screens as well.
+Expensive – Creating a whole separate setup for mobile users via a dedicated mobile site can be expensive, not to mention you’ll want to account not just for the smallest smartphone screens, but also the largest Tablet screens as well.

-Inexpensive – on small scales there are some tools out there to automatically provide a mobile optimized experience (Duda Mobile).
-Upkeep – Keeping your website up-to-date is already challenging enough.
-If you have a dedicated mobile site it could mean creating 2 or more copies of everything.
+Inexpensive – on small scales, there are some tools out there to automatically provide a mobile-optimized experience (Duda Mobile).
+UpkeepKeeping your website up-to-date is already challenging enough.
+If you have a dedicated mobile site, it could mean creating 2 or more copies of everything.

-Sales – providing a completely customized experience around a particular device or screen size can help make the process of purchasing (signing up, or contacting) easier – particularly in high volume situations.
+Sales – providing a completely customized experience around a particular device or screen size can help make the process of purchasing (signing up, or contacting) easier – particularly in high-volume situations.

 What is a Responsive Mobile Site?

-As opposed to a strictly “mobile-website” a responsive (sometimes called adaptive) site allows websites to be viewed on various mobile devices and screen sizes.
-As the name implies responsive sites “respond” to the device they’re on shifting and scaling based on the device screen size.
-Responsive design is the preferred choice of Google, and regardless of the method you implement Google has made it clear that it will begin rewarding businesses that have optimized their websites (regardless of means) with higher Search Engine Result Page (SERP) rankings.
+As opposed to a strictly “mobile-website,” a responsive (sometimes called adaptive) site allows websites to be viewed on various mobile devices and screen sizes.
+As the name implies, responsive sites “respond” to the device they’re on, shifting and scaling based on the device screen size.
+Responsive design is the preferred choice of Google, and regardless of the method you implement, Google has made it clear that it will begin rewarding businesses that have optimized their websites (regardless of means) with higher Search Engine Result Page (SERP) rankings.
 But there are still some pros and cons to consider when discussing responsive sites:

 Responsive Website Pros Responsive Website Cons

-Automatic – More often than not 1 website (when done with “responsive-design”) is all you’ll need to handle all devices, meaning far less time with upkeep.
-Redesign – Since the responsive movement/standard is still fairly new many websites that are 2+ years old probably aren’t responsive and may need a redesign or retooling to work.
+Automatic – More often than not, 1 website (when done with “responsive-design”) is all you’ll need to handle all devices, meaning far less time with upkeep.
+Redesign – Since the responsive movement/standard is still fairly new, many websites that are 2+ years old probably aren’t responsive and may need a redesign or retooling to work.

 Marketing – It’s become clear that Google and other search engines are rewarding sites that custom-tailor experiences for each audience and provide the best experiences.
 You may see a boost in search traffic by implementing a mobile-optimized experience.
-New/Flexible – This is partially for designers and partially for the businesses considering responsive, because of the “flexible” nature of responsive design it means design conventions are new.
+New/Flexible – This is partially for designers and partially for the businesses considering responsive, because of the “flexible” nature of responsive design, it means design conventions are new.

-Less Expensive – Over time, especially if you’re developing a site today responsive is typically built into most development companies processes and should be painless/cost-free to maintain.
+Less Expensive – Over time, especially if you’re developing a site today, responsive is typically built into most development companies’ processes and should be painless/cost-free to maintain.

-• You’re a business that’s doing a LOT of online business/sales and the economies of developing out a separate website make sense.
+• You’re a business that’s doing a LOT of online business/sales, and the economies of developing out a separate website make sense.
 Developing a separate website experience for a particular screen makes a lot of sense when a small increase in conversion rates on sales means millions of dollars in extra revenue.
-In all other cases, responsive design will accommodate your audience just fine and will allow your business to experience the best harmony of updating your website one place, but making sure it’s still extremely usable on mobile devices.
+In all other cases, responsive design will accommodate your audience just fine and will allow your business to experience the best harmony of updating your website in one place, while making sure it’s still extremely usable on mobile devices.

 What are your preferences?
 Is there anything I missed?
-Please feel free to leave a comment or ask any questions and I’ll be sure to answer.
+Please feel free to leave a comment or ask any questions, and I’ll be sure to answer.

 Valerie Baker